nicey0/website/README.md

 ## TODO
-[ ] link about page to some file to make it easier to edit [ ] link contact page to some file to make it easier to edit [ ] link contact page to some file to make it easier to edit
+[ ] link about page to some file to make it easier to edit [ ] link contact page to some file to make it easier to edit [ ] link projects page to some file to make it easier to edit